orcc/rvccaltut/net.sf.orcc.tutorial/Installing_ORCC.md

 Open RVC CAL Compiler (Orcc) is made for the Eclipse platform.
 So in order to use it you will need to install Java Runtime Environment and Eclipse IDE.

 #### Java Runtime Environment
 You can download and install the latest JRE release from [java.com](https://java.com/en/download/).
 ORCC requires version 1.6 of higher of JRE.
+If choose to use *Eclipse IDE for Java Developers edition*, you will need instal Java Development Kit (JDK) as well, which you can download [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 #### Eclipse
 ORCC is compatible with Eclipse versions 4.3 and higher